UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 ```
 make compile
 ```
 The compilation produces 2 files (TZ file and JSON file) which are  stored in the `compiled` folder.
+The contract in JSON format is used by scripts for deployment and interactions.

 ### Testing
 ```